 So what is to come in the next 5 to 10 years as the tech settles down and social becomes woven into the fabric of everyday lives?
 Despite it feeling like a very social web right now, we ain’t seen nothin’ yet in my view.
-The outcomes of the social web in terms of product innovation, enterprise adoption, creative development, hardware innovation, bandwidth increasing etc are all still to come.
+The outcomes of the social web in terms of product innovation, enterprise adoption, creative development, hardware innovation, bandwidth increasing, and sheer increase in data etc are all still to come.
 Just like the period following the ‘bedding down’ of the internet.
-See ‘Internet Maturity’ and ‘Social Maturity’ on the crappographic™.
+See ‘Internet Maturity’ and ‘Social Maturity’ on the crappographic.

 And what will they be?
 Maybe i’ll know it when I see it.
 Maybe it will pass me by.
 Who knows.
 Answers on a postcard please.
 For what its worth though, here’s a couple of thought: